Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 “Fuck off!”
 Lennon fired back.

-During Lennon’s “Lost Weekend” separated from Ono, which wound up stretching to a year and a half (during which he recorded his “Rock ‘n’ Roll” and “Walls & Bridges” albums), Mintz indeed did his best to keep him out of trouble, and remain Switzerland between all four of them.
+During Lennon’s “Lost Weekend” separated from Ono, which wound up stretching to a year and a half (during which he recorded his “Rock ‘n’ Roll” and “Walls & Bridges” albums), Mintz indeed did his best to keep him out of trouble, and remain Switzerland between all John, Yoko, and May.
 But as he writes, he wasn’t always successful.

-On one occasion, after extricating Lennon from a sketchy love nest with a random female Troubadour fan, Mintz told him never to put him in that position again.
+On one occasion, after extricating Lennon from a sketchy love nest at a motel with a random female Troubadour fan, Mintz told him never to put him in that position again.
 Lennon angrily told Mintz NEVER to tell him what to do or what not to do.

 On another, amidst a booze-and-blow fueled meltdown after one of his infamous October 1973 “Rock ‘n’ Roll” sessions with producer Phil Spector, Lennon hissed something so vile at Mintz that he refused to repeat it in this memoir.